vl4ds/Documentation/smartapp-web-services-developers-guide/tutorial-part2.rst

     bundle install

-You'll also want to set environment variables for you CLIENT_ID and CLIENT_SECRET.
+You'll also want to set environment variables for your ST_CLIENT_ID and ST_CLIENT_SECRET.

 Now, run the app on your local machine::